apnadkarni/blt/doc/treeview.rst

     value) that are appended to the end.

   **-hide** *boolean*
     If *boolean* is true, the column is not displayed.
-The default is "yes".
+The default is "0".

   **-icon** *imageName*
     Specifies an image to displayed to the left of the column title.